I am a veteran or currently serving member of the UK's armed forces or reserve forces

 People serving in the UK's regular naval, military and air forces are usually provided with accommodation by the Ministry of Defence (MoD) but must leave this when they are discharged from the forces.
 The MoD should issue people in this situation with a Certificate of Cession of Entitlement to Occupy Service Accommodation and this should be issued six months before the discharge date.
 The certificate will confirm to the council's satisfaction that the accommodation you had is no longer available for you to occupy.

 You, together with your family if you have one, can approach the local council where your service accommodation is located for help because you are homeless.
 If you have a local connection with Watford, say through close family links, you can ask Watford Borough Council to help you.
-To do so you will need to apply online here first.
+To do so you complete our Housing Advice Form here first.

 Preventing your homelessness